kubernetes/community/sig-cli/design-principles.md

 into the server.
 Past examples of kubectl functionality that moved into the server include - garbage collection, rolling updates, apply, "get" and dry-run.

-It may also include functionality that bridges standard non-Kubernetes native solution to Kubernetes native solutions - e.g. `docker run` -> `kubectl run`, `EXPOSE` -> `kubectl expose`.
+It may also include porcelain that bridges standard non-Kubernetes native solution to Kubernetes native solutions - e.g. `docker run` -> `kubectl run`, `EXPOSE` -> `kubectl expose`.

 ## Workflows